algb12/UDPGeolocate/README.md

 ### Installing Python (if applicable)
 Make sure that you've got Python installed on your OS.
 On OS X and Linux, this should be available out-of-the-box.
 If, for some strange reason, it isn't, it can be installed too.
 On Windows, however, it has to be installed.
 When installing Python on Windows, **make sure to enable the "Add to Path" option in the Python installer**!

-Python can be downloaded from the [official Python website](https://www.python.org/).
+Python 2.x can be downloaded from the [official Python website](https://www.python.org/).

-**IMPORTANT:** If you run UDPGeolocate with Python 3.x, use the file with the `.py3` extension.
-Use the one with the `py` extension for Python 2.x (version 2.6 or above).

 ### Installing WinPcap or Win10Pcap (Windows only)
 For packet-layer network traffic access, and for WinDump to work, Windows needs the WinPcap drivers, which can be [downloaded here](https://www.winpcap.org/).